JakeMcAllen/Decentralized-Crowdfunding-dApp-Backend/README.md

 - [License](#license)

 ## Ethereum dApp
 *DApp* (or *dApp*) is an abbreviated form for Decentralized Application.
 A dApp has its backend code running on a decentralized peer-to-peer network (e.g., Ethereum Blockchain).
-Contrast this with an app where the backend code runs on centralized servers (e.g., AWS, Node).
+This is in contrast with an app where the backend code runs on centralized servers (e.g., AWS, Node).

 A DApp can have frontend code and user interfaces written in any language (e.g., React) that can make calls to its back end directly through RPC calls.
 Furthermore, its frontend can be hosted on decentralized storage (e.g., Swarm, IPFS).